It’s not easy to find a job as a teenager. Many jobs have age or experience requirements that you might not meet.

 Fast food restaurants are also notoriously fast-paced environments, which is sure to give you some good time management skills for your future career.

-Average pay: The average pay for an entry-level fast food worker is between $8 and $13 per hour, and will vary depending on your state’s minimum wage.
+Average pay: The average pay for an entry-level fast food worker is $13.50 per hour, and will vary depending on your state’s minimum wage.